Bruno Kirby: Career

+Kirby balanced comedies with dramatic roles like Donnie Brasco as a double-dealing mobster.
 Kirby appeared with Billy Crystal in When Harry Met Sally...
 (1989) and City Slickers (1991).
 Both featured Kirby's character as the opinionated best friend to Crystal's character.
-Kirby refused to sign on for City Slickers II: The Legend of Curly's Gold unless script changes were made, and was subsequently replaced by Jon Lovitz.
+Due to his strong horse allergies, Kirby refused to sign on for City Slickers II: The Legend of Curly's Gold unless script changes were made, and was subsequently replaced by Jon Lovitz.

-Bruno guest-starred on an episode of Mad About You in 1996.
+In 1996, Bruno guest-starred on an episode of Mad About You.

 In 1991, Kirby made his Broadway debut when he replaced Kevin Spacey in Neil Simon's Lost in Yonkers.
 In the last decade of his life, he had success in Stuart Little and was increasingly working in television.
 He starred as Barry Scheck in the 2000 CBS drama American Tragedy, played a paroled convict in a season three episode of Homicide: Life on the Street, and also directed an episode of that show.

 He appeared on the HBO TV series Entourage in season 3, episode 4, "Guys and Doll", as movie mogul Phil Rubinstein.

-He was invited to be a member of the Actors Studio in 2006, less than six months before his death.
+In 2006, he was invited to be a member of the Actors Studio, less than six months before his death.

 Personal life

 He shared the same birthday, April 28, with his father, actor Bruce Kirby, who was born in 1925.
-Kirby attended Power Memorial Academy.
+Kirby attended Power Memorial Academy in Manhattan.
+He had one brother, John Kirby, who was an acting coach.
+Kirby went to high school with NBA player Kareem Abdul Jabbar.

+Kirby grew up in Hell's Kitchen, Manhattan.

-Like his character in This is Spinal Tap, Kirby was a fan of Frank Sinatra.
-He enjoyed playing softball in the late 1970s.
-He was also strongly allergic to horses and needed daily allergy shots on the set of City Slickers (this was part of the reason he declined to return for City Slickers II: The Legend of Curly's Gold).
+Like his character in This Is Spinal Tap, Kirby was a fan of Frank Sinatra.
+He was strongly allergic to horses and needed daily allergy shots on the set of City Slickers.
+This was part of the reason he declined to return for City Slickers II: The Legend of Curly's Gold.

-During the 1970s Kirby was in a relationship with actress Annette O'Toole.
+In the 1970s, Kirby was in a relationship with actress Annette O'Toole.
 He married actress Lynn Sellers on September 29, 2003.
-They remained married until his death in 2006.
+They remained married until his death, in 2006.

 Death

-Kirby died on August 14, 2006, at age 57, from complications related to leukemia.
+Kirby died on August 14, 2006, at age 57, from complications related to leukemia, having been diagnosed three weeks prior.